Almarch/tamaR/README.md

 ### Passwords

 At first connection, the app requires the set-up of an administrator password.
 This passwords allows reaching the administrator board, that allows parameterizing the game.

-Among other parameterizations, the administrator should define a user password.
-The other password cannot be null and should be different from the administrator password.
+Among other parameterizations, the administrator should define an user password.
+The user password cannot be null and should be different from the administrator password.
+The user password may be changed from the administrator board, whereas the administrator password cannot be changed further.

 At each future connection, it is possible to connect either with the administrator password to reach the administrator board ; either with the user password to play the game.

 For optimal security, provide strong passwords.
 At each log in, a 2 seconds delay is observed to hamper brute force cracking attempts.
 Tamagotchi has not been designed as a multi-player game.
 Several users attempting to interact simultaneously with the toy will not work well.

+### Administration

+The following settings are available from the administrator board:

+- Set or modify the user password ;

+- Stop or resume the emulation ;

+- Click A+C buttons simultaneously to turn the sound on or off, or to set up the clock ;

+- Save the game and load a previously saved game ;

+- Change the background for a light, square png ;

+- Enable the use of the automatic care feature ;

+- Switch the sprites to the P2 ones ;

+- Reset the game.

 ### Original gameplay

+The original gameplay is available when the user is connected using the user password.

 The 3 buttons (left, middle, right) are mapped as for the original toy.